Graduate · Master of Fine Arts (M.F.A.)

 The McNeese Review and Boudin

 The McNeese Review, a national literary print magazine, and its online home Boudin, are staffed by student editors and readers in the McNeese MFA program.
-Students who work on the McNeese Review get invaluable experience in the editing and publication process, network with writers and other editors around the country and host joint readings with other MFA programs at the Association of Writers & Writing Programs’ (AWP) annual conference.
+Students who work on the McNeese Review get invaluable experience in the editing and publication process, network with writers and other editors around the country and host readings with other MFA programs at the annual AWP conference.

 AWP

-All McNeese MFA students receive membership to the Association of Writers & Writing Programs (AWP), the national creative writing organization.
-McNeese provides partial funding to attend AWP’s national conference every year, where students have the opportunity to attend readings and panels and network with fellow writers and editors.
+All MFA students at McNeese receive membership to the Association of Writers & Writing Programs (AWP), the national creative writing organization.
+McNeese provides partial funding to attend AWP's national conference, where students have the opportunity to attend readings and panels and network with fellow writers and editors.

 Professional Development

-Students from the McNeese program are encouraged to attend national workshops and residencies, and have been accepted to Tin House, Squaw Valley, Sundress Academy and the Clarion Science Fiction and Fantasy workshop.
-Whenever possible, McNeese strives to provide at least partial funding to help cover travel and associated costs of students accepted into summer residencies and workshops.
+Students are encouraged to attend national workshops and residencies, and have been accepted to the Tin House Workshop, the Community of Writers, the Sundress Academy for the Arts, and the Clarion Science Fiction and Fantasy Writers' Workshop.
+McNeese strives to assist with travel and associated costs for those accepted into summer residencies and workshops.